-8.1 The School Day
+8.1 The School Day (to be revised in June 2021)

 The school day consists of five periods in both buildings.
 However, the timing of the periods in the two buildings is different so that staff have time to travel between classes.